Skip to content

 The STAY FLY Program is a 9-12 month program for young adults (18-25) who are impacted by the justice system.

 Through Law-Related Education (LRE) workshops and/or one-on-one case management support, STAY FLY develops social-emotional learning (SEL) skills, increases positive community support, and advances knowledge of the law in transition-aged youth (TAY).
-STAY FLY youth receive support beginning in custody, and continue to be supported by FLY staff as they transition back into the community.
+STAY FLY youth are supported by FLY staff as they transition back into the community.

 Components